 Keep up with what is going on in your child’s classes.
 Ask other parents if what you are hearing is correct.
 Read the emails and paperwork your teacher sends home.
 They are all important.

 Check your child’s grades and be aware of projects.
 Most schools have this option online now.
 These are good things to do no matter what your teacher is like.
 You don’t need to remind of assignments, just be aware.

 Deal with a bad teacher by understanding what is going on in the classroom first.

 3. Get ALL the details from your child.

-Ask questions before you judge.
+If you want to know how to deal with a bad teacher, then ask questions before you judge.
 Find out the exact details before you write that email, talk on the phone, or go in for a meeting.
 There are always two sides to a story.

 You may not have a bad teacher; perhaps you are not getting the whole story.

 Even as a mom teacher, I have been snookered into believing one thing from my child only to find out it wasn’t the whole truth.
 Boy, was I surprised!
 It was only part of the story.

 Kids tend to slant things to their side.
 We all do.
 Just keep that in mind before you proceed.

 And don’t yell at your kids when you find the whole truth.
 Calm down first and realize you are all working toward the same thing–learning the material.
 This is such a good way to deal with a bad teacher.